Supreme Court of Canada

 - The court's front steps are flanked by statues of Truth and Justice, created by Walter S. Allward, creator and architect of the Canadian War Memorial at Vimy Ridge, France.

-- A statue of former Prime Minister Louis St-Laurent stands on the lawn in front of the building, where downtown Ottawa workers often gather for lunchtime soccer games.
+- A statue of former Prime Minister Louis St-Laurent stands on the lawn in front of the building.

 - Tucked away at the back of the building are a fountain and terrace overlooking the Ottawa River.